 - Establish and own responsibility for a collaborative culture of high expectations for the College Track Northern California development team

 - Create a team-based environment where the team members are supported appropriately to hit their individual goals and the collective goals of the department.

-Local Advisory Board Support
+National Board and Local Advisory Board Support